bmilcke/simplecsv/README.md

 `@CSVDateFormat` | field | sets a date format of a `java.time.TemporalAccessor` like `LocalDate` or `LocalDateTime` `@CSVDefaultColumnName` | class | selects a method to generate column names.
 See enum [`ColumnNameStyle`](src/main/java/me/landmesser/simplecsv/ColumnNameStyle.java)
+`@CSVIgnore` | field | will not export this field at all `@CSVInherit` | class | determines, if members of base classes are included.
+See enum [`InheritanceStrategy`](src/main/java/me/landmesser/simplecsv/InheritanceStrategy.java) for strategies according the order of base members.
+You can also set a `depth` that deternines how far the inheritance chain should be followed.
-`@CSVIgnore` | field | will not export this field at all `@CSVUseConverter` | class | at class level multiple converters can be given using the annotation `@CSVUseConverters`.
+`@CSVUseConverter` | class | at class level multiple converters can be given using the annotation `@CSVUseConverters`.
 Those will be used for the given type, unless a converter is given at a field.
 Converters must implement the interface [`CSVConverter`](src/main/java/me/landmesser/simplecsv/CSVConverter.java)
 `@CSVUseConverter` | field | at field level the converter will only be used for the annotated field.